Rights of nature in Ecuador: Yasuni ITT initiative

 The Yasuni-Ishpingo, Tambococha, and Tiputini (ITT) Initiative, referring to the corridor of oil reserves within the Yasuni National Park, is the first post-oil development initiative that recognizes that the benefits gained from the Amazon are greater than the economic benefits from oil extraction.
 The aim of the initiative is therefore to protect the biodiversity of the area, which UNESCO has declared a biodiversity reserve, by keeping the oil reserves in the ground, in return for compensation from the international community for at least half of the projected benefit Ecuador would receive from the oil extraction (approximately $3.5 billion).
 These funds would be used to fund other economic initiatives to alleviate poverty and develop the renewable energy sector.
 The importance of keeping the oil in the ITT area in the ground has been argued as of international importance to mitigate the effects of global climate change by preventing CO_{2} emissions and the local environmental devastation the extraction would cause.
 The Rights of Nature and other articles of the new constitution also make the protection of the park a legal imperative, as the extraction would be a violation of nature's rights.
-Though there originally was some difficulty evoking a sense of international responsibility to fund the initiative, especially with the national constitution requiring this law already, eventually in August 2010 Ecuador came to an arrangement with the UNDP for funding of the initiative through the issue of Yasuní Guarantee Certificates, denoting the amount of CO_{2} emissions avoided and their monetary value, which can potentially be used in the European Union Emission Trading Scheme.
+Though there originally was some difficulty evoking a sense of international responsibility to fund the initiative, especially with the national constitution requiring this law already, eventually in August 2010 Ecuador came to an arrangement with the United Nations Development Programme (UNDP) for funding of the initiative through the issue of Yasuní Guarantee Certificates, denoting the amount of CO_{2} emissions avoided and their monetary value, which can potentially be used in the European Union Emission Trading Scheme.